 Wait 48 hours before washing or dyeing your hair and they’ll stay looking good for longer.
 Washing or dyeing your hair any sooner may damage the bond and cause your bonds to slip.

 You want your gorgeous new tape ins to stay at their best?
 Then you need patience!
 We strongly recommend you wait at least 48 hours after installing tape ins before washing, dying or treating your hair.
 Leaving your hair for this length of time gives the tapes a decent chance of bonding without being interrupted by chemicals.

 Washing your hair in a couple of days immediately following fitting will stop the bonds from working.
 They’ll get wet and slip out while you’re washing your hair or brushing it.
 Since a lot of chemicals in the dyes and other treatments can cause the tapes to deteriorate and slip, which is why we advise all our customers to let their tape ins bond for a good couple of days first.

-Can you shower with tape in hair extensions?
+Can you wash your with tape in hair extensions in?

 You can shower as much as you like, but make sure you’re using a shower cap to keep your tape in bonds dry unless you’re planning on shampooing them.

 Yes, you can shower with tape in hair extensions, but you’ll need to cut down on how often you wash your hair.
 Treat yourself to a pretty shower cap and use it!
 Over washing will loosen your bonds and cause the quality of your hair quality to deteriorate more quickly.
 Remember – your extensions aren’t “live” hair and so you need to care for them more carefully than you would care for your own hair.